Elizabeth Dartnall - Executive Director

-Liz is a health specialist with over 20 years’ research and policy-making experience on health systems, mental health, violence against women and children.
-Having worked in several countries, in both government and research positions, Liz has a deep understanding of the policy process and use or research to inform policy and practice.
+Liz is SVRIs first Executive Director.
+A health specialist with over 20 years’ research and policy-making experience on health systems, mental health, violence against women and children, Liz has worked in several countries, in both government and research positions.
+Liz has a deep understanding of the policy process and use of research to inform policy and practice.
 For example, in South Africa, Liz worked for the Department of Health at both provincial and national levels in epidemiology and health information systems.
 In Australia she worked in mental health for the Western Australian state government.
 Since 2006, Liz has managed the Sexual Violence Research Initiative (SVRI), and recently with support of multiple partners, launched SVRI as an independent NGO.
 With more than 7400 members, the SVRI is one of the largest networks in the field of research on violence against women and violence against children.
 The SVRI produces leading publications and materials; strengthens research capacity, provides research grants and technical assistance for research on violence against women in low and middle income countries; and hosts the key global biannual event in the field – the SVRI Forum.
 Liz is committed to research and policy-making that is feminist, ethical, equitable and partnership based.
 Further, through the SVRI and our partners we are reversing the global imbalance in research capacity and resources to ensure research on violence against women in low and middle income countries is led by researchers in low and middle income countries and knowledge production is driven by research priorities and needs of low and middle income countries.

 Morma is a Social Worker by training and holds a Masters degree in Social Work from the University of Johannesburg.
 She worked as a social worker for the Department of Social Development and as an intern social worker at Non-Government Organisations such as Johannesburg Parent and Child Counselling Centre and Theodorah Ndaba Victim Support Centre.
 Her research interests include gender studies, and the prevention of Gender Based Violence in rural South Africa.